-OPPO provides more clear description regarding same TX beam applied within one SRS resource on beam management.OPPO is saying that the same Tx beam should be applied within one SRS resource according to the agreement on beam management.
+OPPO and LGE provides more clear description regarding same TX beam applied within one SRS resource on beam management.OPPO is saying that the same Tx beam should be applied within one SRS resource according to the agreement on beam management.
 That is not captured in current specification.
+In LG’s TP, one more essential sentence for clarifications is included on top of OPPO’s TP.